As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Remove the seeds from the Chayote before giving it to your dog as they could irritate his stomach.

-Chayote is not only safe to dogs but can also be a healthy addition to your dog’s diet.
+Chayote is not only safe for dogs but can also be a healthy addition to your dog’s diet.
 Like other vegetables, however, it is important to serve it properly and in moderation, particularly when you are still introducing it to your furry friend.